domainaware/dnsdb-python/README.rst

 dnsdb-python
 ============

-A full-featured unofficial Python client and CLI for Farsight's DNSDB passive DNS service.
+A full-featured unofficial Python client and CLI for Farsight Security's DNSDB passive DNS service.

 ::